nextcloud-releases/all-in-one/readme.md

 ### How to run AIO with Portainer?
 The easiest way to run it with Portainer on Linux is to use Portainer's stacks feature and use [this docker-compose file](./docker-compose.yml) in order to start AIO correctly.

+### Notes on Cloudflare (proxy/tunnel)
+- Make sure to [disable Cloudflares Rocket Loader feature](https://help.nextcloud.com/t/login-page-not-working-solved/149417/8) as otherwise Nextcloud's login prompt will not be shown.
+- Cloudflare only supports uploading files up to 100 MB in the free plan, if you try to upload bigger files you will get an error (413 - Payload Too Large).
+If you need to upload bigger files, you need to disable the proxy option in your DNS settings, or you must use another proxy than Cloudflare tunnels.
+Both options will disable Cloudflare DDoS protection.
+- It is very likely that the in AIO included collabora (Nextcloud Office) does not work out of the box behind Cloudflare.
+You need to follow https://github.com/nextcloud/all-in-one/discussions/1358 in order to resolve this yourself.
+There is unfortunately no secure way to automate this for you.

-### How to run Nextcloud behind a Cloudflare Argo Tunnel?
+### How to run Nextcloud behind a Cloudflare Tunnel?
-Although it does not seems like it is the case but from AIO perspective a Cloudflare Argo Tunnel works like a reverse proxy.
-So please follow the [reverse proxy documentation](./reverse-proxy.md) where is documented how to make it run behind a Cloudflare Argo Tunnel.
+Although it does not seems like it is the case but from AIO perspective a Cloudflare Tunnel works like a reverse proxy.
+So please follow the [reverse proxy documentation](./reverse-proxy.md) where is documented how to make it run behind a Cloudflare Tunnel.

 ### How to get Nextcloud running using the ACME DNS-challenge?
 You can install AIO in reverse proxy mode where is also documented how to get it running using the ACME DNS-challenge for getting a valid certificate for AIO.
 See the [reverse proxy documentation](./reverse-proxy.md).
 (Meant is the `Caddy with ACME DNS-challenge` section).